 Being a very multicultural city, Montréal’s food scene was built largely by immigrants.
 Eastern Europeans who settled in Montréal brought their culinary customs, the biggest contribution to the city’s gastronomic identity being smoked meat and bagels.

 The bagel was brought to North America by Jewish immigrants from Poland and other Eastern European countries.
 Controversy surrounds the question as to who brought the bagel to Montréal.
 Historians cite Chaime (Hyman) Seligman as the one to father the Montréal bagel where he sold them out or a carriage then establishing a bakery Saint-Laurent Boulevard in 1900.

 In 1953, Myer Lewkowicz, began working for Seligman until he was able to open his own bagel business in 1957 on Saint-Viateur Street.
-After a brief partnership with Shlafman, Lewkowicz established Bagel Saint-Viateur in the 1957s.
+After a brief partnership with Shlafman, Lewkowicz established St-Viateur Bagel in the 1950s.

 Compared to a “New York style bagel”, what makes the Montréal bagel the far superior is that, not only is each single bagel is made by hand, but they are poached in honey water before being baked in a wood-fire burning oven.
 This cooking process gives the bagel its distinctive chewiness, golden color and crust.

 The proper way of eating a Montréal Bagel is fresh out of the bag – if you’re lucky enough to visit the bakery in person – or with nothing more than just a schmear of cream cheese.
 If you’re not able to get there in person, or are looking for souvenirs to cram into your suitcase before heading home, both main bagel houses offer their products at retail locations.